 This resource also includes a FREE copy of my Planning Templates; giving you some examples or ideas that you can use to begin planning in your classroom.

-This book also comes in two different forms:
+This book also comes in two different forms - black and white or colour

 Frequently asked questions from PRT's and beginning teachers: